Gustavo-Neumann/IAShogi/README.md

 pip install python-shogi

-Usar a funcao move_piece(board) para jogar contra a ia
+Usar a funcao move_piece(board) para jogar contra a ia:

 while not board.is_game_over():
     if board.turn: